benhoyt/scandir/os.rst

    increase the performance of code that also needs file type or file attribute (stat) information, because :class:`DirEntry` objects expose the file attribute information the operating system provides when scanning a directory.
-Specifically, the :class:`DirEntry` *is_X()* methods generally require no extra system calls on both Unix-based systems and Windows, and :func:`DirEntry.stat` requires no extra system calls on Windows.
+Specifically, :func:`DirEntry.is_dir` and :func:`DirEntry.is_file` usually only require a system call for symbolic links (on both Unix and Windows), and :func:`DirEntry.stat` always requires a system call on Unix but only requires one for symbolic links on Windows.

    If *path* is of type ``str`` (recommended, and also the default when *path* is not specified), the ``name`` and ``path`` attributes of the